-The streetcar line provided the real birth of public transportation for Dayton residents.
-On its first day of operation on May 2, 1870, six horse-drawn streetcars proceeded west on Third Street.
+The horsecar line provided the real birth of public transportation for Dayton residents.
+On its first day of operation on May 2, 1870, six horse-drawn horsecars proceeded west on Third Street.
 The first car carried the Odd Fellows Band; the second car was filled with railway officers and members of the press.
 The other cars provided a thrilling ride for "ladies and gentlemen of the area."
 For one year, the Dayton Street Railway Company provided the only public transportation of its kind in Dayton.

 Even in the age where electricity and telephones were yet unheard of in Dayton, residents began to see and utilize the advantages of public transportation in their area.

-By August, 1888, the first electric line began service in Dayton.
-Operated by the "White Line" (People's Railway), 12 electric cars went into service on August 8 that year.
-The system was built by the Van DePoel Electric Railway Company of Chicago and offered free rides to area residents during the first week of operation.
-These early street cars had incandescent lamps in the passenger compartments and a sloping channel system running from the rear of the car to a bucket in the drivers cab for fare collection.
+On Aug.
+8, 1888, the first electric line began service in Dayton.
+It was operated by the White Line Electric Street Railway Company with 12 electric cars going into service.
+The system was built by the Van DePoele Electric Railway Company of Chicago and offered free rides to area residents during the first week of operation.
+These early electric cars had incandescent lamps in the passenger compartments and a sloping channel system running from the rear of the car to a bucket in the drivers cab for fare collection.

-By 2006 the authority recognized a need for a better downtown solution for transit customers and conceived and planned the Wright Stop Plaza Transit Center to occupy private property next to the existing downtown office tower on Main Street.
-With help from the City of Dayton, Montgomery County, Miami Valley Regional Planning Commission and from key federal representatives like U.S. Rep. Mike Turner and U.S. Sen. George Voinovich, support and much-needed dollars helped turn the former Market Street area into a state-of-the-art transit center and resolve the issues of excessive bus queuing along Main and Third Streets and pedestrian traffic flow in downtown’s core area.
+By 2007, the authority recognized a need for a better downtown solution for transit customers and conceived and planned the Wright Stop Plaza Transit Center to occupy private property next to the existing downtown office tower on Main Street.
+With help from the City of Dayton, Montgomery County, Miami Valley Regional Planning Commission and from key federal representatives like U.S. Rep. Mike Turner and U.S. Sen. George Voinovich, support and much-needed dollars helped turn the former Market Street area into a state-of-the-art transit center and resolved the issues of excessive bus queuing along Main and Third Streets and pedestrian traffic flow in downtown’s core area.